-You are probably extremely cautious about investing new capital into your home unless we knew it was going to provide an equity return down the track.
-You may also be cautious hiring five new employees unless you had confidence that you could measure their success in the months to come.
+You are probably cautious about investing new capital into your home unless you know it will provide an equity return in the future.
+Similarly, you may hesitate to hire new employees unless you are confident you can measure their success in the months to come.

 Setting BD, CRM and marketing budgets is a feature for almost all professional services firms.
 Most that I know are asking questions 1 and 2, or versions thereof: